mdschenck/Developer-Portfolio/README.md

 **REVISION 2: 04/24/22:**

 \*\* Updated to include five of my best projects to date, including this module's group project.
-I am very proud to have populated this portfoloio with functional web applications in such a short period of time, and am looking forward to updating this again in another few weeks with more.
+I am very proud to have populated this portfolio with functional web applications in such a short period of time, and am looking forward to updating this again in another few weeks with more.
 Projects added for this round include: Endangered Species Wildlife Census (Group Project), Weather Dashboard, Work-Day Scheduler, Code Quiz, and Random Password Generator.

 Site screengrab to demonstrate visible appearance of the deployed web application: